Tutorial: Create your first classification model with automated machine learning

 Deploy the model

-Populate the Deploy Best Model pane as follows:
+Populate the Deploy a model pane as follows:

 Now you have an operational web service to generate predictions.